 On Bastille Day, cook delicious crêpes to delight your friends and guests!

-Cooking time: Total time: + overnight refrigeration
+Total time: + overnight refrigeration

 Combine the buckwheat flour and coarse salt in a mixing bowl.
 Use a paddle attachment to “grind” the mixture for 5 minutes on slow speed.
 Add 100 ml water and grind again for 5 minutes.
 Add the honey and 200 ml water.
 Knead on medium speed for 15 minutes or until bubbles appear.
 Use a dough scraper to scrape down the sides of the bowl.
 Cover with plastic wrap and reserve in the refrigerator for 12 hours.